panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 Having the app requirements setup, let's discuss potential ways of implementation.

 To determine whether `loggedIn` cookie is set-up, you have to consider the environment where the application runs.
-On client side you can the access the cookie from `document.cookie` property, while on server side you'd need to read the HTTP request header `cookie`.
+On the client-side, you can access the cookie from `document.cookie` property, while on the server-side you'd need to read the HTTP request header `cookie`.

-The cookie management is a *volatile dependency*, because the component choose the concrete dependency implementation by environment: client-side or server-side.
+The cookie management is a *volatile dependency* because the component chooses the concrete dependency implementation by environment: client-side or server-side.

-### 2.1 A bad design example
+### 2.1 A bad design

 The important thing about volatile dependencies is that your component should not directly depend upon them.
 Let's deliberately make this mistake: